 Project and Program Managers

-This course has been designed for individuals who wish to utilize BPMN 2.0 extensively in their projects.
-It emphasizes the practical aspects of the entire BPMN 2.0 specification, as well as the implementation of common patterns.
+This course has been developed for individuals who intend to utilize BPMN 2.0 extensively in their projects, with a focus on the practical aspects of the BPMN 2.0 specification and the implementation of common patterns.
+The curriculum does not address the execution part of BPMN; instead, it emphasizes analysis and process design elements of BPMN 2.0.

 Course Format

-The course emphasizes hands-on practice to ensure practical application of skills.
+The course emphasizes hands-on practice.

 This course is designed for individuals who will be responsible for executing processes using Activity, ensuring alignment with public sector workflows and governance standards for government.